Nyheimh/Hyke/README.md

 ## Overview

-Hyke is an applicaiton that allows users to view a trail within California.
+Hyke is an application that allows users to view a trail within California.
 The users are allowed to view, and add hikes they have trekked.

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The Hyke MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._

 <br>